httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Senders should note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.

-Once parsed, the value MUST have:

-* a scheme of "https",
-* a host that is reflected in a `subjectAltName` of the connection's TLS certificate (using the wildcard rules defined in {{!RFC2818}}, Section 3.1), and
-* a port that reflects the connection's remote port on the client.

-If any of these requirements are violated, the client MUST ignore the field (but still continue processing the frame).

 See {{algo}} for an illustrative algorithm for processing ORIGIN frames.